stef-k/socketizer-service/README.md

  * Socketizer-Service (this repository) which is the WebSockets server, responsible for pushing live updates to WordPress sites, made with Go
  * [Socketizer-WordPress](https://github.com/stef-k/socketizer-wordpress) which is the WordPress plugin, responsible to call the websocket server API, made with PHP

+## Demo

+You can check the live site at: https://www.socketizer.com/

 ## Configuration of the Server

 OS: Ubuntu 16.04 LTS